aklump/drupal_alter_partials/README.txt

    the $build or $var variables, you will affect change.

    For performance reasons, you must include the view mode.

-Installation

-    1. Install as usual, see [2]http://drupal.org/node/70151 for further information.
-    2. Enable advanced help for more information and examples.

 View modes field